-Fourth, though New York has shown vigorous leadership in responding to the problems of terrorism and preparation and recovery from natural and manmade disasters, notably through the establishment of SUNY's new graduate school of terrorism and disaster preparedness here in Albany, we have placed less and less emphasis on an old problem with which New York has a long and pioneering history - the problem or organized crime.
-You will read below a description of legislation we have proposed through the good offices of Senator George Amedore and Assemblymember Pat Fahy that would launch a high profile international effort to create a global center for the exchange of ideas and the development of policy recommendations on how to combat the global menace of organized crime.
+Fourth, though New York has shown vigorous leadership in responding to the problems of terrorism and preparation and recovery from natural and manmade disasters, notably through the establishment of SUNY's new graduate school of Disaster Preparedness, Homeland Security and Cybersecurity here in Albany, we have placed less and less emphasis on an old problem with which New York has a long and pioneering history - organized crime.
+When I use the term "organized crime," I emphatically include the street gangs that draft so many young people and have been the bane of many of our distressed and mainly minority communities.
+You will read below a description of legislation we have proposed that would launch a high profile international effort to create a global center for the exchange of ideas and the development of policy recommendations on how to combat the global menace of organized crime.